nightscout/nightscout.github.io/docs/update/upd_stack.md

 </br>

 It is good practice to maintain your Heroku stack up to date.
-Either when you receive an email from Heroku or when you [update your Nightscout site](../update) (which is also a good habit.)
+Either when you receive an email from Heroku or when you [update your Nightscout site](../update) (which is also a good habit).

 </br>